Last updated on July 4th, 2025 at 02:18 pm

 Many swimmers go for red, white and blue attire.
 For a few years, some swimmers took “freedom” to another level: They swam au natural and ran their swim suits up the mast of their sailboat.
 (Word has it that sailboat owner isn’t around any longer.)

-Call 941-639-8721 for more information on Punta Gorda’s Fourth of July activities.
 If you want to talk to Haymans specifically about the Charlotte Harbor Freedom Swim, call 941-661-5622.

 Here’s a YouTube video of a past race.

-Tips on participating in the Freedom Swim
+Tips for Freedom Swim

 - No children should participate on their own and no swimmers should undertake the swim alone.
 All swimmers should have close support.